-The notice of noncompliance will be sent at least 45 days prior to the end of the lease
+The notice of initial noncompliance will be sent at least 45 days prior to the end of the lease term.

-The family will have 10 business days from the date of the notice of noncompliance to enter into a written work-out agreement to cure the noncompliance over the 12-month term of the new lease, provide documentation that the noncompliant resident no longer resides in the unit, or to request a grievance hearing.
+The family will have 14 days from the date of the notice of noncompliance to enter into a written agreement to cure the noncompliance over the 12 month term of the new lease, provide documentation that the requirements have been met, provide documentation that the noncompliant resident no longer resides in the unit, or to dispute the noncompliance through FCHA's grievance procedures.

-If the family reports that a noncompliant family member is no longer residing in the unit, the family must provide documentation that the family member has actually vacated the unit before the PHA will agree to continued occupancy of the family.
+If the family reports that a noncompliant family member is no longer residing in the unit, the family must provide documentation that the family member has actually vacated the unit before FCHA will agree to continued occupancy of the family.
 Documentation must consist of a certification signed by the head of household as well as evidence of the current address of the family member that previously resided with them.